lsneth/always-remember-him-wallpapers/README.md

 # Future Work

+* Put in better wallpapers (the ones there now look kinda sketch)
 * Have a 'daily wallpaper' option that automatically sets a new wallpaper every day
 * Get the images dynamically from a folder, then later get them dynamically from a database.
 (Currently they are hardcoded.)
 * Optimize the UI for every Android experience.
 (The UI is currently optimized for a Google Pixel 5.)